strangebuzz/cache-watcher/README.txt

 * Renamed cc to sfcw
 * Added handling of absolute paths
 * Compute the time that takes to refresh the cache
-* When run without argument show the help screen
+* Show the help screen when no argument is provided
 * Added a sleep time parameter
 * Create a config structure
 * Run the Symfony commands on a given environment
 * Run the Symfony commands with the debug mode or not
 * Add the .env files to the watched files
 * Gather all the yaml files in config (on three levels)
-* Build a simple map with the c en clé le chemin et en valeur le timestamp
+* Build a simple map with the path as the key and the timestamp as the value
 * Get the update timestamp of a file
 * Compute the checksum of a file
 * Test if the directory contains bin/console